BowlingX/flexcss/README.md

 | Internet Explorer | 10+|
 | Firefox | 30+|

-We have tested `flexcss` on different Android and iOS Devices.
+I tested `FlexCss` on different Android and iOS Devices.

 ## Sass/css
 The patterns included may be used for prototyping and to get an *idea* what is possible with flexbox.
-It's not supposed to be a *generic* production-ready framework yet (but become in the future)
+It's not supposed to be a *generic* production-ready framework yet (but might become in the future).

 ### Fonts
-flexcss includes a custom font set of fontello (http://fontello.com/), you can disable including this by overwriting `$includeFontello` and set it to `false`
+`FlexCss` includes a custom font set of fontello (http://fontello.com/), you can disable including this by overwriting `$includeFontello` and set it to `false`

 Either way, there is also a mixin called `icon` which you can use to setup a font.